NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/Hidden GEMS. Automated discovery of Access Control Vulnerabilities in Graphical User Interfaces.md

   - gui
   - cyberSecurity
   - accessControl
+  - rbac
 ---
 ## Abstract

 [[GUI (graphical user interface)]] are often rich in [[standard widgets]] and [[ad hoc widgets]].
 This visual elements are characterized by a set of properties (status, visibility, writability, etc).
-These properties, if bad implemented, can be misused by the used to get access to resources or information that should not be available.
+These properties, if bad implemented, can be misused by users in a [[RBAC (role-based access control)]] system to get access to resources or information that should not be available.

 [[GEMs (GUI Element Misuse)]]: a novel class of access control vulnerabilities on GUIs.
 - different types of GEMs can be distinguished based on the fact that information access, information editing or callback execution is permitted